SUPPORT KEVIN &

 - Choose clothing that is easy to remove and to clean.

-- Consider using incontinence products, such as rubber sheets, incontinence pads on the person's bed, padded undergarments or adult briefs.
+- Consider using incontinence products, such as waterproof mattress covers, incontinence pads on the person's bed, padded undergarments or adult briefs.

 - Give the person plenty of time in the bathroom to empty his or her bladder and bowels.